SYaoJun/CSSE2310_Rust/README.md

 # CSSE2310/7231 (Rust)
-passed all testcase
 ## Specification
 It is a private assignment for UQ students.

 If you want to use this code, please contact the author.

-## TODO
-1. comments
-2. separate the code into multiple files
-3. add more testcase

 ## Contact
 - wx: hysteria00544